 Approach charts are graphic representations of instrument approach procedures prescribed by the governing authority.
-All altitude depicted are minimum altitudes unless specified otherwise.
-All altitudes are MSL.
-All mileages are nautical, all radials and bearings are magnetic unless otherwise specified.
 The following briefly explains the symbology used on approach charts throughout the world.
 Not all items explained apply to all charts.
 The approach chart is divided into specific areas of information as illustrated below.